losandes/generator-hilary/templates/projects/express-api/docs/_status-codes.md

-# Errors
+# HTTP Status Codes

-This API uses these HTTP Status codes for errors
+This API uses these HTTP Status codes

 Error Code | Meaning
 ---------- | -------
+200 | Success -- rejoice
-400 | Bad Request -- Umm.
+201 | Created -- a new resource was created successfully 202 | Accepted -- The request was accepted and queued, actual success will be delivered via notifications 400 | Bad Request -- Umm.
 I don't know.
 Who am I?
 401 | Unauthorized -- Did you authenticate first?
 Do you have a JWT token in your headers?
 403 | Forbidden -- You are not authorized to access the resource you requested